orangese/neural-networks/README.md

 #### Convolutional neural network (`conv_nn.py`):

 A basic convolutional neural network.
 Its structure is different from `mlp.py` in that this neural network is built by stacking layers.
 This allows for greater versatility-- both a convolutional and a feed-forward network can be created using `conv_nn.py`.
-Though this program does not have as many features as `mlp.py` (i.e., it is lackign dropout, SGD momentum, learning rate decay, weight decay, etc.), it is still functional.
+Though this program does not have as many features as `mlp.py` (i.e., it is lacking dropout, SGD momentum, learning rate decay, weight decay, etc.), it is still functional.

 ### Projects: